 – What could remind me of that Aridaios?

-A word in Plato, I think, lost in the grooves of my brain:
+A word in Plato, I think, lost in the recesses of my brain:

 the name of the yellow bush

 “They bound him hand and foot”, he tells us,

 “they threw him on the ground and flogged him,

 they dragged him apart and tore him to pieces

 and went and threw him like a rag into Tartarus.”

 Thus in the nether world he paid for his crimes,